Dumitru Manea

 Dumitru Manea (7 December 1948 – 31 May 2011) was a Romanian football left defender and manager.
-After he retired from playing football he worked mainly at Sportul Studențesc București's youth center where he taught and formed generations of players, which include Costin Lazăr, Gheorghe Bucur, Ionuț Mazilu, George Galamaz, Eduard Stăncioiu and Cristian Irimia.
+After he retired from playing football, he worked mainly at Sportul Studențesc București's youth center where he taught and formed generations of players, which include Costin Lazăr, Gheorghe Bucur, Ionuț Mazilu, George Galamaz, Eduard Stăncioiu and Cristian Irimia.
 His daughter, Oana Manea was a handball player.

 International career

-Dumitru Manea played three games at international level for Romania, making his debut in a friendly which ended 1–1 against Czechoslovakia played on the 23 August stadium from Bucharest.
+Dumitru Manea played three games at the international level for Romania, making his debut in a friendly which ended 1–1 against Czechoslovakia played on the 23 August stadium from Bucharest.
 He also played in a 3–2 victory against Bulgaria in 1976 at the Balkan Cup.